 I’ve included this campaign design just to re-enforce the fact that layout doesn’t have to be complicated to be successful.
 Just like Offscreen’s campaign (above), Hoefler&Co. has used a custom background colour and has text reversed out from it.
 Nice illustrative images border the text content, top and bottom.
 The subtle little change comes when devices are below 645px in width.
 The text content switches from right aligned to left aligned, improving readability on narrower devices.

 Pet supplies giant Pets at Home offers its email subscribers simply-designed regular newsletter updates sitting on top of an adaptive framework.

 Most of the larger retailers like a two column to one column layout.
 Pets at Home is different in that its campaign is adaptive rather than responsive.
 Rather than offer a design that works across all sizes (responsive), this Pets at Home campaign has two sizes – 600px and 480px.

 This approach is usually used by companies that know exactly what the most popular sized devices their subscribers view campaigns on.
 Whilst not as good as responsive email design, in my opinion, this approach is certainly better than static designs and is a good middle ground if you are dealing with difficult decision makers who need to see *exactly* how the campaign will look.

 - The email design guide from Mailchimp is a brilliant primer on getting started with layout, colour, images and a whole lot more.

 - Campaign Monitor provides a step by step process on getting started with responsive email design.

 - Ink is a responsive email framework ready to use and comes with plenty of documentation and templates ready to use.

-- Responsive email patterns is a repository of ready made short cuts and object styles for you to use in your custom templates.
+- Cerberus responsive email patterns is a repository of ready made short cuts and object styles for you to use in your custom templates.